noboud/SIGIR2025-QDER/README.md

 # QDER: Query-Specific Document and Entity Representations for Multi-Vector Document Re-Ranking

 📄 Shubham Chatterjee and Jeff Dalton.
 2025.
-[DREQ: Document Re-Ranking Using Entity-based Query Understanding](https://dl.acm.org/doi/10.1145/3726302.3730065).
+[QDER: Query-Specific Document and Entity Representations for Multi-Vector Document Re-Ranking](https://dl.acm.org/doi/10.1145/3726302.3730065).
 In _Proceedings of the 48th International ACM SIGIR Conference on Research and
 Development in Information Retrieval (SIGIR ’25)._

 This repository contains the code associated with this paper and the instructions on how to execute the code.
 For detailed instructions on how to run the code, read the documentation (**_detailed documentation with data release coming soon!_**).